 3. Sao Jorge Castle

 Sao Jorge Castle, also known as St. George Castle, was built by the Moors in the 11th century to protect them from Christian invaders.
 In the 12th century, it was conquered by the man who became the first king of Portugal and turned it into a royal palace.
-The massive complex sits on a hill overlooking Lisbon.
+The massive complex sits on a hill overlooking Lisbon and has become one of the most famous landmarks in Portugal.
 The castle has been restored, though the royal palace is still in ruins.

 4. Castle of the Moors